Ixekizumab (By injection)

-- Tell your doctor if you are pregnant or breastfeeding, or if you have an inflammatory bowel disease (including Crohn disease or ulcerative colitis).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have an inflammatory bowel disease (including Crohn disease, ulcerative colitis).

 - This medicine may cause new or worsening inflammatory bowel disease.

 - This medicine may cause you to get infections more easily (including eye, mouth, skin, or upper respiratory tract infections).
 Tell your doctor if you have any type of infection (including tuberculosis) before you start treatment with this medicine.
 Take precautions to avoid illness.
 Wash your hands often.